Thomas Oppermann: Leading German politician dies at 66 | DW | 26.10.2020

-German Parliament Vice President Thomas Oppermann has died suddenly after collapsing during a TV broadcast.
-Several of his Social Democrat colleagues have expressed their shock.
+German Parliament Vice President Thomas Oppermann has died suddenly after collapsing shortly before a TV broadcast.
+Colleagues from across the political spectrum have expressed their shock.

 Leading Social Democrat (SPD) politician and Bundestag Vice President Thomas Oppermann has died, German media reported on Monday.
 He was 66.